Is a heat pump electricity tariff cheaper in the UK?

 Assuming a heat pump must run at night

 Many homes need heat in the morning and evening.
-If your property can’t retain heat, forcing too much heating into off-peak hours can reduce comfort.
+If your property can’t retain heat, forcing too much heating into off-peak hours can reduce comfort and efficiency.

-Some TOU tariffs require half-hourly data.
+Some TOU and reduced-rate tariffs require half-hourly data or proof of an MCS heat pump.
 If your smart meter isn’t communicating reliably, billing and savings tracking can be frustrating.

 If you want a quick, practical answer, use the comparison form and we’ll show tariffs that fit your home setup and meter type.